hphelion/documentation/migration-details-reference.md

 Your volume is detached.

 You can also detach a volume using the [volume details](/mc/compute/servers/view-details/) screen of the MC.
-To access the volume details screen from the `Inventory` pane, click on the volume name or click the action button (`*`) and select `Volume Details`.
+To access the volume details screen from the `Inventory` pane, click on the volume name or click the action button (`*`) and select `Volume Details`.<br>
     <img src="media/volume-detach-details-1212.png" width="580" alt="" />

 Support must migrate all assets associated with your volumes (such as volume snapshots, the original volume if created from a snapshot, and the volume being requested).
 [Contact support](#ContactingSupport) for help when you reach this step.